ibm-cloud-docs/vpc/about-vpc.md

 {: #about-vpc-high-availability}

 A *region* is the geographical location where you deploy the VPC's services, resources, and applications.
 Each region contains *zones*, which are logically isolated data centers with independent infrastructures.
 You can deploy resources in multiple zones to achieve fault tolerance and high availability.

+Use load balancers to distribute your network traffic across a set of virtual server instances to improve performance and availability.
+You can set up a load balancer to distribute incoming application traffic across instances in a single zone or across multiple zones within a region.

 ## Classic access
 {: #about-classic-access}